Faithfully (song): Music video

 The music video featured a then-unique "life on tour" theme parallel to the song's lyrics, showing the band's performances in different venues and their travels around the USA.
 Steve Perry can be seen shaving his short-lived but talked-about moustache in the video.
 This video utilized footage from the documentary video Journey: Frontiers and Beyond narrated by John Facenda, voice of NFL Films, shortly before his death in 1984.
-The concept of the "road video" was later utilized with several other bands and artists, including Bon Jovi, Guns N' Roses, Genesis, Mötley Crüe, Poison and Richard Marx.
+The concept of the "road video" was later used by several other bands and artists, including Bon Jovi, Guns N' Roses, Genesis, Mötley Crüe, Poison and Richard Marx, while previously being utilized by Paul McCartney and Wings in the music video for "Silly Love Songs".

 Legacy

 Classic Rock critic Paul Elliott named "Faithfully" as "the greatest power ballad of all time", while Nate Larson of HuffPost ranked it as the seventh-best love song in history.

 Bryan Adams opened for Journey on their 1983 Frontiers Tour, and during that time wrote the song "Heaven", which was heavily influenced by "Faithfully".
 The "Heaven" recording features Journey drummer Steve Smith.

 After recording the song "Purple Rain", Prince phoned Cain and, worried it might be too similar to "Faithfully", asked him to listen to it.
 Cain reassured Prince by telling him that the songs only shared the same four chords.